Temu Is Taking Over, But Is the Shopping App Legit?

 Let’s start with the basics: What is Temu?

-Temu is an online marketplace that ships products directly from China to consumers.
-Temu is an American company based out of Boston; however, its parent company, PDD Holdings, is a China-based organization.
+It is an online marketplace that ships products directly from China to consumers.
+It is a company based out of Boston; however, its parent company, PDD Holdings, is a China-based organization.
 Temu’s sister company is the shipping app Pinduoduo and is aimed at the Chinese market.

-The Temu website offers a wide breadth of products, so we recommend checking it out to see what’s available.
-Promoted categories include appliances, smart home gadgets, clothing, lawn and garden supplies, health and household, beauty, musical instruments, toys and games, electronics and pet supplies.
+The Temu website offers a wide breadth of products, including appliances, smart home gadgets, clothing, lawn and garden supplies, health and household, beauty, musical instruments, toys and games, electronics and pet supplies.

 Is Temu a Scam?

-One positive thing about Temu is its multiple payment options.
-One payment option you may want to consider when checking out with Temu is PayPal, as the company offers buyer protection for items that arrive damaged or not as described (or don’t show up at all).
+Temu does have multiple payment options.
+One option you may want to consider when checking out with Temu is PayPal, as the company offers buyer protection for items that arrive damaged or not as described (or don’t show up at all).
 You can also use a buy now, pay later service such as Afterpay or Klarna.

 How Do I Shop on Temu?

-Shopping on Temu is simple, just like using a site like Amazon.
-Visit Temu’s website or download the Temu app to your iOS or Android device.
-Once on the site or app, you can begin perusing the store and finding deals.
+If you choose to use Temu, visit Temu’s website or download the Temu app to your iOS or Android device.
+Once on the site or app, you can begin shopping.

 If you see an item you like, add it to your cart.
-However, remember that many things available on Temu are limited, either in stock or in time.
-So don’t leave your cart idling too long, and check out as soon as you are ready.
+However, many things available on Temu are limited, either in stock or in time, so check out when you are ready.

 While the Temu app does offer free standard shipping, you may need to spend a minimum amount of money before being allowed to check out.
 Free shipping generally arrives within one to two weeks, but express shipping is available via FedEx, UPS and DHL for an additional fee.

-At checkout, we recommend using a payment service, such as PayPal, which will provide you with an additional layer of buyer protection if anything goes awry.
+At checkout, you can use a payment service, such as PayPal, which will provide you with an additional layer of buyer protection if anything goes awry.
 If you wish to pay directly using a credit card, we recommend using a virtual card.
 Services such as Apple Pay and Google Pay are also available.

 Temu Tricks and Tips